Bank of America ATM Fee Class Action Settlement — $2.25M Fund for BofA Customers Double-Charged at 7-Eleven ATMs

 the claim form.

-If you are a current Bank of America accountholder, doing nothing is the correct
+If you are a current Bank of America accountholder, no action was ever required.

-action.
-Bank of America will automatically apply the payment to your account after
+Bank of America will automatically apply the payment to your account after the court

-the court grants final approval.
-You will be bound by the settlement and will give
+grants final approval.
+You will be bound by the settlement and will give up the

-If you are a former Bank of America accountholder and you do nothing, you will not
+If you are a former Bank of America accountholder and you did not file a claim by

-receive a payment, but you will still be bound by the settlement and will give up
+cannot be reopened.
+You will still be bound by the settlement and will give up the

-the right to sue Bank of America for the specific claims being released.
-For former
+right to sue Bank of America for the specific claims being released.

 How to Opt Out or Object to the Settlement